1. Distracted driving

 Young drivers more than any other type of drivers are the ones that tend to speed more, wouldn’t you agree?
 Misjudging the speed and struggling to maintain it is quite common.
 Keeping up with the flow of traffic is something that we all learn when we’re doing our driving lessons and this shouldn’t go out the window once we’ve passed.
 Again, it’s just all about practice.

-4. PANICKING Something that most of us will have probably done when we got into the car for the first time on our own.
-First-time drivers can get a little nervous when it comes to handling situations that they haven’t come across before and that’s when the panic begins to set in.
-Remaining calm is the key as getting hot and flustered will only make the situation feel worse.
+Something that most of us will have probably done when we got into the car for the first time on our own.
+First-time drivers can get nervous and begin to panic when it comes to handling situations that they haven’t come across before.
+Keep calm and stay focused.
+Getting hot and flustered because your panicking will do nobody any good.
+Just breathe.

-5. DRIVING TIRED You’ll be surprised at how much tiredness can really reflect your driving at the wheel.
-Driving while tired can lead to serious accidents on the road, which is why it’s so important that if you begin to feel yourself drifting and needing a short nap, it’s best to stop and have a break.
+You’ll be surprised at how much tiredness can really reflect your driving.
+Driving while tired can lead to serious accidents on the road, which is why it’s so important that if you begin to feel yourself drifting off you should think about stopping for a break.

 Can you remember how many times your driving instructor told you how important those mirror checks are?
 Not checking your mirrors is one of the most common mistakes that new drivers make and one that many learner drivers are marked down for during their driving tests.
 Just slightly knocking your head out to glance in your mirrors will do perfectly.